 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

-You will live with a middle- or working-class family in Rabat for twelve weeks.
+You will live with a middle- or working-class family in Rabat for eight to twelve weeks.
+You have a choice of living arrangements during your four-week ISP period.
+You can either continue to live with your host family, or receive a stipend to arrange your own accommodation.
 Homestay families live in the city's seventeenth-century medina, a captivating and historic area with an original architectural style.
 With your host families, you will experience Moroccan daily life, accompanying family members on regular activities such as shopping in the souk, going on café outings, and visiting the neighborhood bakery.
 You will also have the opportunity to see the public bath.
 You may take part in family weddings, newborn-naming ceremonies, or a soccer match.

 The homestay is coordinated by the host institution, the Center for Cross Cultural Learning, which has collaborated with homestay families for more than a decade.